App certification requirements for the Windows Store

-Your app can publish a customer’s personal information to a service or other person only after obtaining opt-in consent.
+Your app can publish a customer’s personal information to an outside service or a third party only after obtaining opt-in consent.

-Opt-in consent means the customer gives their express permission for the requested activity, after you have:
+Opt-in consent means the customer gives their express permission in the app user interface for the requested activity, after you have:

-a) Described to the customer how the information will be used or shared; and
+a) Described to the customer how the information will accessed, used, or shared.

-b) Provided the customer a mechanism through which they can later rescind this permission and opt-out, while continuing to use the app.
+b) Provided the customer a mechanism through which they can later rescind this permission and opt-out.

 4.2 Your app must respect system settings for notifications and remain functional when they are disabled

 This includes the presentation of ads and notifications to the customer, which must also be consistent with the customer’s preferences, whether the notifications are provided by the Windows Push Notification Service or any other service.
-If a customer disables the notification function, either on an app-specific or a system-wide basis, your app must remain functional.
+If a customer disables notifications, either on an app-specific or a system-wide basis, your app must remain functional.